12 Information Technology Stocks Moving In Tuesday's After-Market Session - Benzinga

 Losers

-- Yext YEXT stock fell 16.6% to $4.94 during Tuesday's after-market session.
-Today's trading volume for this security ended up closing at 66.3K shares, which is 4.5 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $640.3 million.
-As per the news, the Q4 earnings report came out today.
+- Sonim Technologies SONM stock decreased by 14.8% to $1.04 during Tuesday's after-market session.
+This security traded at a volume of 3.2 million shares come close, making up 495.2% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $16.7 million.

+- Smartsheet SMAR shares declined by 8.17% to $39.94.
+At the close, Smartsheet's trading volume reached 1.2 million shares.
+This is 82.5% of its average volume over the last 100 days.
+The company's market cap stands at $5.0 billion.
+The company's, Q4 earnings came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.